St. Lawrence, Pennsylvania: Transportation

 As of 2007, there were 7.59 mi of public roads in St. Lawrence, of which 2.40 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 5.19 mi were maintained by the borough.

 U.S. Route 422 Business and Pennsylvania Route 562 are the numbered highways serving St. Lawrence.
 PA 562 follows St. Lawrence Avenue from its western terminus at US 422 Business eastward through the heart of the borough, leading east to Boyertown.
 US 422 Business follows Perkiomen Avenue along a northwest-southeast alignment through the western edge of the borough.
 It continues west through Mount Penn into the city of Reading, and heads southeast to join mainline US 422 to continue on to Pottstown.
+It is located approximately 51 miles northwest of Philadelphia.